Set Firefox as the default browser for iOS

 Turn off Safari in Privacy Settings

-- Tap the icon on your device.
+1. Tap the Settings icon on your device.

 Note: Disabling the Safari browser may cause some links to not open by default and need to be shared to Firefox (see above steps).
 Some apps which have a "Open in Safari" option may not work and need the link to be copied into Firefox.